 Indeed Access ManagerIndeed Access Manager Indeed Privileged Access Manager Indeed Certificate Manager

-Use advanced technologies for the user’s access to your company's IT resources instead of using obsolete and unreliable password authentication
+Our software provides advanced authentication technologies for the employees' access to company's IT resources instead of obsolete and unreliable passwords

 Using passwords for authentication might involve a number of cyber security risks and may also be a cause employee inefficiency.
 Biometric authentication technologies can be used to eliminate the problems related to password usage.
 The users do not utilize complex or longer passwords, as a rule, because these are difficult to devise and memorize.
 This allows an intruder to mine employee account passwords quite quickly (in 1 minute or so).
 The employees use one and the same password for all applications and services quite frequently.
 This makes the problem even worse, since, having mined the password to one of the systems, an intruder gains access to all the resources available to the compromised user.